NMikolajewicz/scPipeline/README.md

 scPipelineCheck.Rmd performs a check to ensure the .Rprofile is correctly specified, and that all the downstream data directories can be found.

 1. Open `scPipelineCheck.Rmd`
-2. Press `knit' to generate checklist report.
+2. Press `knit` to generate checklist report.

 ## 2. Module Overview